LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20211211.md

 **LambdAurora**: And for that question, I also have to add, for QSL, there's the Fabric API-QSL thing, and you can use that to run stuff that needs QSL on Fabric for now.
 If not, ~~they for are~~ available on Fabric but it is kind of available.
 So switching, so that's something that can be used.

 **CheaterCodes**: Hey!
-My ultrasound just went off because that's my thing. **Trunek** asks, "What's a replacement for mixin plugins if we need conditional mixins?"
+My ultrasound just went off because that's my thing. **Grondag** asks, "What is the replacement for Mixin Plugins if we need conditional mixins?"
 Well, the replacement will be conditional mixins.
 Like actual conditional mixins rather than a mixin plugin.
 So, I don't know exactly how it looks, but in order to to maybe help with bits of mixin compatibility, probabaly just an annotation you make for the mixin, probably just another field that just says, "Execute if another thing's present."
 In CHASM there is ways to do conditional tranformations.
 So we just need to implement some [conditional tranformations] with mixin-consistent formats.
 So I think you just add in an annotation that is ignored by Sponge mixins.
 So your mixin plugin works there.
 And on Quilt, you just literally say, "If mod is loaded."
 Which is, I think, by far the most common use case for conditional mixins.

-I think I can also answer this one because it's fairly easy.
-"Are there plans to have compatibility with Forge?"
+I think I can also answer this one because it's fairly easy. **TheBlackSquidward** asks, "Are there plans to have compatibility with Forge?"
 No, not officially.
 It's just not feasible to have an official support for that.
 However, Patchwork, as far as I'm aware, is sitll planning to happen on Quilt in the future.

-**i509VCB**: Just to clarify about Patchwork, even though **Glitch** isn't here, I believe he is going to be continuing work on Patchwork when Quilt is releaseed.
+**i509VCB**: Just to clarify about Patchwork, even though **Glitch** isn't here, I believe he is going to be continuing work on Patchwork when Quilt is released.
 So, this isn't really an immediate priority for **Glitch** to try for Forge compatibility at the moment.

 **CheaterCodes**: Yes, Forge compatibility is kind of hard because it's just very different designed compareed to Quilt and Fabric.

-Jules asks, "Will creating resource programmatically in QSL at runtime think that ~~I'm mod common MSM~~, think that I prefer creating edge resource data, then deserialising it?
-Versus checking it into the recipe and asset managers directly?"
+**Juuz** asks, "Will creating resources programmatically in QSL (at runtime - think dynamic mod compat or something) prefer creating actual resource data and deserialising it, or injecting it into the recipe etc. managers directly?"

 **LambdAurora**: That depends on the resource.
 For texture generation, you will have to create something that will deserialise it.
 We'll need to store bytes within a virtual resource pack.
 Because doing it another way would be way too difficult.
 But stuff like recipes, for example like a Recipe API is to be able to modify recipes and add recipes.
 The goal is not have to use actual resource data and just inject repeatedly into the manager, because it's faster.
 It's way faster to do that than spending time we could otherwise on deserialising it, storing duplicate data in an virtual resource pack.
 Generateing stuff generally should be prefered.
 If it's not possible, it won't be done.
 But if it's possible, it will be prefered.
 And that's it

 **CheaterCodes**: Cool.
-Another real quick one. **Fish** asks, "Planing features for the future of Quilt?"
+Another real quick one. **Fish** asks, "Planned features for the future of Quilt?"
 I'll just say, we'll move this question to the next meeting.
 Currently we're haveing some discussions about that, but you know, next time.

 Alright, I think this is answered now?
 Due to it being answered in the chat, I'll just read it out for completion. **Tropheus Jay** asked, "Will these meetings always be at the same time, because if they do, I won't be able to make it to any of them for months and I'm sure I'm not the only one in this situation."